Space-time accessibility supports participation in after-work leisure activities: Methodology

-After testing for testable implications, the final directed acyclic graph (DAG) reflects the theoretically informed and empirically tested structure of the relationships among individual attributes, transport mode, capability set, trip making, and activity participation (Figure~\ref{fig:dag_final}).
-Individual characteristics are modeled as exogenous factors that shape both transport mode choice and accessibility (capability set), as well as exerting direct influences on trip-making and activity participation.
-Transport mode mediates part of these effects by influencing accessibility, trip-making, and participation directly.
+The final directed acyclic graph (DAG) reflects the theoretically informed and empirically tested structure of the relationships among individual attributes, transport mode, capability set, mobility, and activity participation (Figure~\ref{fig:dag_final}).
+Individual characteristics are modeled as exogenous factors that shape accessibility (capability set), as well as exerting direct influences on trip-making and activity participation.
+Transport mode variables are also treated as exogenous.
+Modeling mode choice endogenously led to non-convergence due to identification issues arising from the relationship between binary mode indicators and continuous outcomes.
+Moreover, mode choice depends on complex factors that are better addressed through dedicated discrete choice models \citep{ben1985discrete}.
+Our focus is on how transport mode conditions accessibility and leisure participation, not on the determinants of mode choice itself.
+Therefore, covariances between sociodemographic and transport mode variables are freely estimated, preserving their correlational structure without imposing a causal ordering.
 The capability set, representing the feasible space–time leisure opportunities available to individuals, is affected by both personal attributes and transport mode, and in turn drives patterns of trip-making and participation.
 Trip-making operates as an intermediate behavioral mechanism linking accessibility to leisure activity participation.
 Finally, leisure activity participation is conceptualized as the outcome of multiple interacting pathways: directly from individuals, from transport behavior, and indirectly via both the capability set and trip-making.
 This structure balances theoretical expectations from time-geography and accessibility theory with empirical evidence from conditional independence testing, ensuring that only statistically supported pathways are retained.

 \tikzset{ node/.style={draw, rounded corners, align=center, minimum width=2.2cm, minimum height=1.0cm}, exo/.style={node, fill=Exo}, med/.style={node, fill=Med}, beh/.style={node, fill=Beh}, outc/.style={node, fill=Outc}, arrow/.style={-{Latex}, thick}, causal/.style={arrow, draw=black}, bias/.style={arrow, draw=Bias, thick}, }